Institute For Advanced Psychiatry

 Depression is a serious mental health condition that can be difficult to treat.
-General psychiatrist Diana Ghelber, MD, takes an integrative approach to treating depression at the Institute for Advanced Psychiatry in Fort Worth, Texas.
+General psychiatrist Diana Ghelber, MD, takes an integrative approach to treating depression at the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
 Dr. Ghelber uses cutting-edge methods like transcranial magnetic stimulation (TMS) as well as established treatments like psychotherapy and medication to help patients manage depression.
-To learn more about your options for treating depression, call or book an appointment online today.
+To learn more about your options for treating depression, call the Institute for Advanced Psychiatry.

 Also known as major depressive disorder, depression is a common mood disorder that can have devastating effects on the individuals and loved ones affected.